Religion in Kyrgyzstan: Restrictions on religious freedom

 The Government continued to express concern publicly about groups that it viewed as extremist because of either radical religious or political agendas.
-The Government was particularly concerned about the threat of political Islam, whose followers (Islamists) it labels "Wahhabists."
+The Government was particularly concerned about the threat of political Islam, whose followers (Islamists) it labels "Wahhabists".
 The Government perceives radical Islamists to be a threat to national stability, particularly in the south, and fears that they seek to overthrow the government and establish an Islamic theocracy.
 Armed incursions in 1999 and 2000 by members of the Islamic Movement of Uzbekistan (IMU), a terrorist organization, and more recent incursions by unidentified terrorists in May 2006 increased the Government's concern regarding political Islam and the actions of militant Islamic groups.

 In 2003 the Supreme Court sustained the ban on four political organizations, imposed because of extremism and alleged ties to international terrorist organizations: Hizb ut-Tahrir (HT), the Islamic Party of Turkestan, the Organization for Freeing Eastern Turkestan, and the Eastern Turkestan Islamic Party.

 Several religious groups had difficulties registering.
-The Church of Jesus Christ of Latter-day Saints (Mormons), which initially applied for registration with SARA in August 2004, was still not registered at the end of the reporting period.
+The Church of Jesus Christ of Latter-day Saints (Mormons), which initially applied for registration with SARA in August 2004, was still not registered at the end of 2007.
 Leaders of the Hare Krishna temple in Bishkek, after attempting unsuccessfully to register several times in the last 2 years, planned to resubmit the application for registration once the location of their new temple was confirmed.

 Several churches in Tash-Kumyr, At-Bashi, Osh, and Jalalabad continue to wait for registration, despite numerous meetings with SARA officials and submissions of applications.
 Church leaders attributed previous delays to the submission of improper documentation and information during the application process.
 On 1 December 2006, SARA refused registration of the Baptist Church in Kara-Kulja, citing the local population's petition to SARA to prevent the church from staying open (see section 3).

 According to church officials, the local community and government officials attempted to pressure Dzhanybek Zhakipov, the pastor of the Pentecostal Church of Jesus Christ in Jalalabad, to close down his church in July 2006.
 Local law enforcement officials reportedly "tormented" the pastor after receiving complaints by relatives of Christian converts who belonged to his church.
 SARA officials showed the pastor a petition with 500 signatures requesting that the church be shut down.
 After court proceedings, a Jalalabad judge ordered SARA to register the church.
 The church continued to operate, and there were no reports of further pressure.